 I love this series!
 Growing up I had heard and read a lot about this series, but I had only ever actually seen a handful of episodes from it.
 That all changed a couple of years ago.
 I treated myself to the complete series on Blu-ray(the episodes are beautifully cleaned up and look like they could have been made today).
 It is now one of my favourite series.

 I especially love the episodes where we in the audience are made to think what we would do if we were in a particular characters shoes.
 Who among us wouldn’t love to be able to go back and offer advice and support to our younger selves?
-Well, by watching Gig Young in Walking Distance we can feel like we have done.
-By watching No Time Like The Past, we can see that the good intentions in trying to chance historical events may not be possible or even advisable.
+Well, by watching Gig Young in Walking Distance we can feel like we have done so.
+By watching No Time Like The Past, we can see that the good intentions in trying to change terrible historical events may not be possible or even advisable.

 The series first came into being with a script written by Serling, called The Time Element.
 This unofficial pilot episode for the series was first aired on the Westinghouse Desilu Playhouse, on the 24th of November, 1958.